ruirosiki/iONexus/README.md

-# MERN-Stack Infrastructure
+# iONexus

-Clone this repo to provide the starter code for a comprehensive MERN-Stack project including token-based authentication.
+Welcome to iONexus.
+A web application for inventory and order management.